Set up Silent Network Auth

 How it works

 Socure Silent Network Authentication confirms in-session control of a mobile device using real-time carrier signals.
-When SNA is unavailable or risk signals are elevated, One-Time Passcode serves as a secure, configurable fallback.
+When SNA is unavailable or risk signals are elevated, One-Time Passcode (OTP) serves as a secure, configurable fallback.

 Step 1 - Provisioning